 Let them Bring a Comfort Item

-Many toddlers with autism do best when they’re allowed to bring a favorite toy, book, stuffed animal, or other item with them in public.
+Many toddlers with autism do best when they’re allowed to bring a favorite toy, book, stuffed animal, or other items with them in public.
 Let them.
 This may not help with treating autism, precisely, but it can give your child something to pay attention to when they’re feeling uncomfortable.
 When they’re distracted, it’s easier for them to continue positive behaviors rather than dissolving into a tantrum or paying attention to the triggers that cause them to feel uncomfortable in public settings.

 Use Rewards…Within Reason